npgall/mobility-rpc/README.md

 For more documentation, see the [documentation](documentation) directory.

 ## Project Status ##
-Mobility-RPC is in Maven Central, and is largely feature-complete.
+Mobility-RPC is in Maven Central (see above), and is largely feature-complete.

 Report any bugs/feature requests in the [Issues](http://github.com/npgall/mobility-rpc/issues) tab.